Dongyx0317/project/README.md

 ## Contributing
 If you want to work on this application we’d love your pull requests or raise a tickets on GitHub!
-If you open up a ticket, please make sure it describes the problem or feature request fully.
+When pulling requests or opening up a ticket, please make sure it describes the problem or feature request fully.